Ikem Billy

-Career
+Biography

 Billy grew in the Wirral and took up running at an early age, first representing England at the age of thirteen.
 His first success came at the 1983 European Athletics Junior Championships, where he won the 800 m gold medal.
 He was the English schools champion and AAA Indoor Junior champion over 800 m that same year.

 His major senior debut followed at the 1984 European Athletics Indoor Championships, where he narrowly missed a medal in fourth place behind fellow Briton Phil Norgate.
 He achieved his personal best of 1:44.65 minutes that year, but was overlooked for the British Olympic team for the 1984 Los Angeles Games.
 His first national title followed at the 1985 AAA Indoor Championships and his form continued to the 1985 IAAF World Indoor Games, taking a bronze medal at the inaugural event.
 He injured himself in 1986, which disrupted his career for a two and half years.

 He made his return to senior athletics with sixth place finishes at the 1988 European Athletics Indoor Championships and the 1989 IAAF World Indoor Championships.
 He took his first and only career title at the AAA Championships in 1989, and was also the British Universities champion over 400 metres.
 He represented Great Britain at the Universiade and claimed the silver medal behind Finland's Ari Suhonen.

 Billy defeated Coe at the 1990 Commonwealth Games, but was still out of the medals in fifth place.
 The last major outing of Billy's career was the 1991 IAAF World Indoor Championships but he was far from his best form, being eliminated in the heats with a time of 1:49.09 minutes.